kamu-data/kamu-cli/docs/first_steps.md

 - `preprocess` (optional) - shaping the structured data and converting types into best suited form
 - `merge` - merging the new data from the source with the history of previously seen data

+> To create your own dataset manifests use `kamu new` command - it outputs a well-annotated template that you can customize for your needs.

-Note that the data file we are ingesting is in ESRI Shapefile format, which is a common format for geo-spatial data, so we are using a special `esriShapefile` reader in our dataset definition.
+Note that the data file we are ingesting is in ESRI Shapefile format, which is a common format for geo-spatial data, so we are using a special `esriShapefile` reader in our dataset manifest.

 Let's add it to our workspace by giving `kamu` this file's URL: